sethupathib/Answers/README.md

 For eg. During TT Championship -- I got the guy who won the cup.
 Similarly, at work, I got the toughest team.
 GPU Team.
 15. CS Undergrads from Brazil are designing Routing, DRC Engines and M.S students from NTU are coding **B+ Tree Based Floorplanning** for assignments.
 What am I even doing with my life?
 There is so much **gap** even at the academic level.
 There is no way India can catch upto that level.
 India will for-ever be an **Execution Center** and US/Taiwan/Europe/China will always have a giant lead.
 There will always be a 50-100 year gap between India and the developed countries.
 I have just seen **Thens** who has done some active contributions towards EDA.
 I am realising what **Sibi Kabilan** told 3 years back.
 The Qualcomms, Intels, nVidia's, AMD's of India are glorified **Body Shops/Service Centers** of the US counterparts.
+16. Exams that are "worthy" of chasing in India -- JEE/CAT/UPSC/NEET.
+"GATE" is actually a downgrade.
+(I did it because I wanted to reach '0' from -(INT_MAX) ).

 ------------------------
 ### **Much Later**